 If you already have life insurance, that’s wonderful.
 But do you have the right kind?
 And even if you do, are you spending too much for it?
 Very few people know how to buy life insurance the right way.
 The good news is, there is only one key to unlock big savings (even though most people overlook it and most agents fail to tell you about it.)

 Of course you can save a ton of money by purchasing term rather than whole life, but that’s only the start of the savings parade.
-The big savings comes when you buy the right amount for the right time from the right company as you’ll see.
+The big savings comes when you buy the right amount for the right time period from the right company as you’ll see.
 As I said, very few agents ever explain this to consumers and as a result people waste way too much money.
 After reading this post, you won’t have to worry about that anymore.

 How Much Term Life Do You Need?

-The best way to answer this question is by way of example.
+Everyone has a different situation but here’s a very reliable rule of thumb which I’ll demonstrate by way of example.
 Let’s say you earn $75,000 a year and want to buy term coverage to replace your income in case you die prematurely.
 Using the “4% rule”, you need $1,875,000 of coverage.
 What is the “4% rule” and how did I derive the $1,875,000?

 The “4% rule” simple states that if your heirs invest the death benefit in a balanced fund, they can withdraw 4% of the principle over a long period of time, adjust that withdrawal up for inflation, and the odds of running out of money are very low.
 (Withdrawal rates and investments are a topic of its own and you if you want more information about that just follow the preceding link.)